Here's a Health

-"Here's a Health to the Company" is an Irish traditional song, based in the long history of emigration from Scotland and Ireland.
+"Here's a Health to the Company" is an Irish traditional song, based on the long history of emigration from Scotland and Ireland.
 Its strong tune has also been used for other Irish traditional songs and for the American anthem, "The Liberty Song".

 Origins and history

 The song might be of Ulster origin, perhaps derived from a Scottish original.
 Robin Morton lists it in Folksongs Sung in Ulster, and Paddy Tunney learned the song from North Antrim singer Joe Holmes.
 It is markedly similar to the Aberdeenshire song known as "The Emigrant's Farewell To Donside".
-Hugh Shields writes: "The song is quite well known in the northern counties of Ireland, and with varying text has been noted in Canada and Scotland, where it was perhaps composed."
+Hugh Shields writes: "The song is quite well known in the northern counties of Ireland, and with varying text, it has been noted in Canada and Scotland, where it was perhaps composed."

 The use of the tune by the eighteenth-century American Liberty Song could reflect an association with Ulster Scots tradition, as most early Irish emigrants came from this community.